ukayani/cloud-init-example/README.md

 every standard boot are `upstart-job`, `cloud-boothook`, and `cloud-config bootcmd`.
 Everything else from our list ran `only once`

-# upstart, cloud-config and rc
+# upstart, cloud-init and rc

 ## What is upstart?